 Immediately I tried to download the software and found out that Ingres has repackaged Alfresco to make it a simple one-click install on your server or pc.
 The Ingres-Alfresco bundle was downloaded (256 MB) and installed on my Virtual PC for evaluation purposes.

-When Alfresco was started, there was a home page which displays spaces and content items in it.
+When Alfresco was started, there was a home page that displays spaces and content items in it.
 If you’re familiar with Sharepoint, spaces in Alfresco is just like sites in Sharepoint.
 It’s basically space for you to store all your content and information.

 To try out Alfresco, I started off by creating a space called All Company Projects so that I could track all information related to my projects.